Chevron

 In many cases, phone calls are harder to avoid than emails and you can use these as a payment reminders.
 It will explain to the customer that they have an outstanding date, and outline the arranged payment terms.

-If your customer is unwilling to pay, outline the procedures that you will follow up to try and retrieve your debt.
+If your customer is unwilling to pay, outline the procedures that you will follow up to try retrieve your debt.

 5. Contact DCBL to Pursue Unpaid Invoices